Skip to content

 sudo nmcli con add type ethernet con-name Kinova ifname <ethernet-interface> ipv4.method manual ipv4.addresses 192.168.1.11/24

-with your actual Ethernet interface name, which you can find by running ip link
+Make sure to replace <ethernet-interface> with the actual interface name, which you can find by running ip link.

 nmcli con